Medical Student Research Travel Fund Application Information

 - Funding is available for a maximum of one trip per student per academic year (July 1 – June 30), not to exceed $500.

-- The SOAR committee will review student applications on a monthly basis; funding will be awarded based on the information in the application as well as available funds.
+- Funding will be awarded based on the information in the application as well as available funds.

 - The allocation of funds for SOAR travel is subject to limitations, and the availability of awards is contingent upon the available budget.
 Although all applications are welcome, in cases where funds are scarce, priority may be given to projects that concentrate on basic, clinical, and translational research, rather than case reports or retrospective chart reviews.